About the Program

 Benefits to Families

-During the school year, thousands of Oregon children depend on free or reduced price meals.
+During the school year, thousands of Oregon children have access to free or reduced-price school meals.
 When school ends, so does this important resource.
 SFSP helps fill the nutritional gap.

 Healthy Nutrition: Meals meet strict nutrition standards including a balance of fruits, vegetables, grains, protein and dairy.
-These free lunches (and sometimes breakfasts too) provide an important resource to many families.
-Some sites will also sell meals to parents, or provide free meals to parent volunteers.
+These nutritious meals provide an important resource to many families.
+Some sites will also sell affordable meals to parents, or provide free meals to parent volunteers.

-Summer Enrichment: Children of working parents can face long days with little enrichment during the summer, and childcare or summer camps can be very expensive.
+Summer Activities: Children of working parents can face long days with little enrichment during the summer, and childcare or summer camps can be very expensive.
 Many SFSP meal sites also offer programming such as arts & crafts, music, and outdoor recreation.
-For some communities, these sites are the only supervised summer activities available to low-income children.
+For some communities, these sites are the only supervised summer activities available to children and families with limited resources.